-Bidens bipinnata L. is the correct and accepted scientific name for the Spanish Needles.
-It was given this name and described by Carl von Linnaeus in the second edition of Species Plantarum in 1753.
+Bidens bipinnata L. is the accepted scientific name for this species of Bidens.
+Both the genus and species were named and described as such by Carl von Linnaeus in the second edition of Species Plantarum in 1753.

-I have many Marigolds and one bed I have to smell the leaves to tell which are Marigolds and Spanish needles.
+I have many Marigolds and in one bed I have to smell the leaves to tell which are Marigolds and which are Spanish needles.
 They look a lot like Marigold seedlings.

 Spanish Needles are no problem until they go to seed.
 In fact, the plants are kind of nice looking with their dark green ferny leaves and yellow flowers.
 Every time I want good flower photos they are either haven’t flowered yet, closed, or fading… Some day!